 No Agenda Show

 This show will change the way you watch television.
 I know now I see so many “news” stories that are commercials.
-Hosts Adam Curry (you know the guy who helped invent podcasting), and John C. Divorak (well known tech writer who has a background in everything) disect the media.
+Hosts Adam Curry (you know the guy who helped invent podcasting), and John C. Divorak (well-known tech writer who has a background in everything) dissect the media.
 The really cool thing is they harness the power of a global audience and get lots of different viewpoints that you just don't get from a US only view.
 Case in point, there for a while there were tons of stories about how trains were good and planes were bad.
 These seem to always run on NBC.
 Who owns NBC?
 General Electric.
 What do they make?
 Trains.
-In reality the stuff they talk about on this show is what the news should be talking about on the news, but instead we get Kardashian updates and stories of another athlete flunking a drug test.
-Meanwhile congress is doing all sorts of nasty stuff.
+In reality, the stuff they talk about on this show is what the news should be talking about on the news, but instead, we get Kardashian updates and stories of another athlete flunking a drug test.
+Meanwhile, congress is doing all sorts of nasty stuff.
 This isn't conspiracy theory tin foil hat stuff either.
 It's amazing to watch them predict the news, and watch it come true.

 Faith Family Church Audio Podcast